xoco70/laravel-tournaments/README.md

 #

 Kendo- Tournaments is A Laravel 5.4 Package that allows you to generate Tournaments tree, Direct Elimination, Round Robin, or Mixed
+## What you can do

+- Generate Direct Elimination Trees
+- Generate Direct Elimination with Preliminary Round
+- Change Preliminary Round Size
+- Use 1 to 8 Areas
+- Modify Direct Elimination Tree generation on the fly
+- Use teams instead of competitors
+- Generate a list of fights

+## What you can't do

+This is a work in progress, and tree creation might be very complex, so there is a bunch of things to achieve.

+- Modify Preliminary Round generation on the fly
+- Manage Winner and third place fight
+- Manage more than 1 fighter out of preliminary round
+- Manage n+1 case : When for instance, there is 17 competitors in a direct elimination tree, there will have 15 BYES.
+ We can improve that making the first match with 3 competitors.

 ## Installation